|< Back 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 Next >

 1954Modern American composer, Charles Ives, dies.
 He wrote most of his music before 1920.
 Two of his symphonies were performed in his lifetime by Leonard Bernstein and the New York Philharmonic, but he did not attend the concert, choosing instead to listen to the performances over the radio.

 1955The 28th National Spelling Bee: Sandra Sloss wins, spelling crustaceology.

 1956English skiffle singer, Lonnie Donnegan, appears on The Perry Como Show.

-1956Actor, Steve Ford, is born.
-He is the son of President Gerald Ford.
+1956Actor, Steven (Meigs) Ford, is born in East Grand Rapids, Michigan.
+He is the son of President Gerald Ford and First Lady Betty Ford.
 He is best known as a featured player on the soap opera The Young & the Restless.

 1958Actor, Ronald Colman, dies of emphysema in Santa Barbara, California, at age 67.
 He became a major star and romantic idol of the silent cinema, then made a successful transition to sound in 1929, with his first talking feature Bulldog Drummond.

 1959The North Vietnamese Army establishes Group 559, whose responsibility is to determine how to maintain supply lines to South Vietnam.
 The resulting route is the Ho Chi Minh trail.

 1959Nicole Brown Simpson, is born in Frankford, Germany.
 She was married to O.J.
 Simpson, and was brutally murdered during their marriage.

 1961Venera 1 becomes the first man-made object to fly by another planet by passing Venus (the probe had lost contact with Earth a month earlier and did not send back any data).